mflatt/sweetpea-py/docs/_source/guide/usage.rst

 Latin Square Counterbalancing
 -----------------------------

-A *Latin Square* is pattern for ordering a crossing so that successive diagonals are first explored, which provides a more varierty for combinations within a trial subsequence than could be expected otherwise.
-A Latin Square can be particularly useful in an experiment with multiple participants, where each participant sees only a subset of the possible combinations, but still sees each level that could contribute to a combination, and all conbinations are generated across multiple participants.

-SweetPea supports Latin Square counterbalancing through the :class:`.LatinSquare` constraint, where the constraint names factors that are crossed.
+A *Latin Square* is pattern that orders a crossing so that successive diagonals are first explored, which provides a more varierty for combinations within a trial subsequence than could be expected otherwise.
+A Latin Square can be particularly useful in an experiment with multiple participants, where each participant sees only a subset of the possible combinations, but still sees each level that could contribute to a combination---and all conbinations are generated across multiple participants.
+SweetPea supports Latin Square counterbalancing through the :class:`.LatinSquare` constraint, which expects a list of factors that are crossed.

 A 2x2 Example
 ^^^^^^^^^^^^^

-Suppose we have `Font` (`small` or `big`) and `Color` (`red` or `green`) to cross, and we don't need every participant to see every combination, as long as they see every possible font and color at some point.
-Since the largest (in fact, both) of those factors has 2 levels, there are 2 diagonals in a Litin Square for the factors.
+Suppose we have `Font` (`small` or `big`) and `Color` (`red` or `green`) to cross, and we don't need every participant to see every combination.
+Since these factor each have 2 levels, there are 2 diagonals in a Latin Square for the factors.

 .. list-table:: 2x2 Latin Square Diagonals
    :widths: auto